 Jan Notzon is a novelist and playwright who has made Charlotte, NC his home since 1994.

-Jan’s most recent opus is the novel Song for the Forsaken, the story of a young mountain woman’s fight to make sense of a life of constant deprivation and heartache and overcome the loss of faith that has estranged her from the little sister she raised from birth.
-In addition, he has also penned The Id Paradox, that chronicles a young man’s battle to rescue a bosom friend from the horrors of a Mexican prison, and then from the nightmare of PTSD.
+Jan’s most recent work is entitled Only the Dead (Know the End of War), a story of three families, two Mexican and one Anglo as they experience the sanguinary establishments of the Mexican and Texas republics.
+His penultimate novel is Suffer Not the Mole People, chronicling the lives and immigration of a Polish family to Texas in the 19th century.
+He has also penned Song for the Forsaken, the story of a young mountain woman’s fight to make sense of a life of constant deprivation and heartache and overcome the loss of faith that has estranged her from the little sister she raised from birth.
+His third novel is called The Id Paradox, which traces a young man’s battle to rescue a bosom friend from the horrors of a Mexican prison, and then from the nightmare of spiritual annihilation.
 His second novel, And Ye Shall Be As Gods, recounts a brother’s fight to rescue his beloved sister from the clutches of despair and his lost love from the prison of catatonia.
-His first novel, The Dogs...Barking, is a coming-of-age story set in a sleepy backwater Texas border town in the 1950s, through the dislocation of university life in the ’60s and on to the raw, frenetic power of New York City.
+His first work, The Dogs...Barking, is a coming-of-age story set in a sleepy backwater Texas border town in the 1950s, through the dislocation of university life in the ’60s and on to the raw and on to frenetic power of New York City as he learns to overcome the demons his upbringing has instilled in him.

 He has also written seven full-length plays, a one-act, The Forsaken, which was produced in two different venues in New York City.
 His play The Cosmological Constant was workshopped and presented as a staged reading at Actors’ Theatre in Charlotte, NC by the Applebox Production Company.
 His play When Good Men Do Nothing was a finalist in the Dramarama Competition in San Francisco.
 He has also written one children’s story, The Gift of Arbol Ceiba.